 ・Part 1: MIPI interface market and issues, IC types ←This article!

-・Part 2: MIPI interface example summary using FPGA
+Part 2: Summary of MIPI interface cases using FPGA

 ・Part 3: Points to consider when considering MIPI interface specifications on FPGA ・Summary of frequently asked questions